MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-sample-data.md

 # Quickstart: Ingest sample data into Azure Data Explorer

 This article shows you how to ingest (load) sample data into an Azure Data Explorer database.
-There are [several ways to ingest data](ingest-data-overview.md); this article focuses on a basic approach that is suitable for testing purposes.
+There are [several ways to ingest data](ingest-data-overview.md).
+This article focuses on a basic approach that's suitable for testing purposes.

 > [!NOTE]
 > You already have this data if you completed [Ingest data using the Azure Data Explorer Python library](python-ingest-data.md).